Wastewater treatment

 Wastewater treatment is a process which removes contaminants from wastewater.
-The effluent has an acceptable impact on the environment.
-It is also possible to reuse it.
-This process is called water reclamation.
-The treatment process takes place in a wastewater treatment plant.
-Several kinds of wastewater exist.
-For domestic wastewater the treatment plant is called a Sewage Treatment.
-Municipal wastewater or sewage are other names for domestic wastewater.
-For industrial wastewater, treatment takes place in a separate Industrial wastewater treatment, or in a sewage treatment plant.
-In the latter case it usually follows pre-treatment.
-Further types of wastewater treatment plants include agricultural wastewater treatment and leachate treatment plants.
+The resulting effluent, discharged to a water body, has an acceptable impact on the environment.
+Domestic wastewater, also called municipal wastewater or sewage, is processed at a sewage treatment plant.
+Industrial wastewater is often processed at a specially-designed industrial wastewater treatment facility, or at a sewage treatment plant.
+In the latter case the industry typically performs on-site pretreatment of the waste, before it is sent to the municipal plant.
+Other types of wastewater treatment plants include agricultural wastewater treatment and leachate treatment plants.